Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 ### Create an Azure Content Safety resource

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 2. [Create Content Safety Resource](https://aka.ms/acs-create).
 Enter a unique name for your resource, select your whitelisted subscription, resource group, region and pricing tier.
-Currently the private preview Groundedness detection API is available in three regions: **East US2, West US, Sweden Central**.
+Currently the private preview Groundedness detection API is available in three regions: **East US2, West US, Sweden Central, France Central, UK South**.
 Please create your Content Safety resource in one of these regions.
 3. The resource will take a few minutes to deploy.
 After it does, go to the new resource.
 In the left pane, under **Resource Management**, select **API Keys and Endpoints**.
 Copy one of the subscription key values and endpoint to a temporary location for later use.

 ### Test with a sample request